 But first, lets us understand simple terminologies of risk management and why is it required:

 1. What is Risk Management?

 Risk is the potential event that can cause a project to fall flat by failing to meet its outlined expectations.
 Generally, the risk is allocated to the best-equipped party to administer it and execute the rectification process.

-Risk management is the identification, evaluation & prioritization of risk followed by coordinated & economical use of resources to control probability or effect of hazardous events.
-It is a process of augmenting the acknowledgement of chances that can be taken to avoid major catastrophe.
+Risk management is the identification, evaluation & prioritization of risk followed by coordinated & economical use of resources to control the probability or effect of a hazardous event.
+It is a process of augmenting the acknowledgment of changes that can be taken to avoid a major catastrophe.

 Risk management is a critical aspect of developing a project.
-Elimination of this process results in overrun in budget, decrease of productivity & profitability, safety risk and delayed timeline of project.
+Elimination of this process results in an overrun in the budget, decreased productivity & profitability, safety risk, and delayed project timeline.
 Despite the approach to avoid risk completely, we can gear up using risk management tools to minimize its extent.
 Digital software & project management solutions provide easier and more efficient risk alleviation processes.

-To fully grasp the severity of risk management, first we need to understand different types of risk affecting construction activities.
+To full grasp the severity of risk management, first we need to understand different type of risk affecting construction activities.
 There are four major categories of risks affecting the construction activities:

 1. Financial Risk: